bloominstituteoftechnology/Sprint-Challenge--C-Web-Server/README.md

 the past week and apply them in a concrete project.
 This Sprint explored learning about the HTTP protocol, web servers, and caching.
-In your challenge this week, you will demonstrate proficiency by creating an application that performs web requests and prints the results on `stdout`.
+In your challenge this week, you will demonstrate proficiency by creating an application that performs web requests and prints the results on `stdout`

 ## Instructions